Posted on Wednesday, November 1st, 2023 at 9:00 am

 Regional Variances in Sleep Apnea Incidence

-Sleep Apnea Is A Common DisorderRegional variances in sleep apnea are relatively minor according to a study published by the National Library of Medicine, which found similar incidences of sleep apnea in Wisconsin, Pennsylvania, and Spain.
-For instance, the incidence of sleep apnea in men was at 24 percent in Wisconsin, 17 percent in Pennsylvania, and 26 percent in Spain.
-The incidence for women showed greater variance, with 9 percent in Wisconsin, 5 percent in Pennsylvania, and 28 percent in Spain.
+Sleep Apnea Is A Common DisorderRegional variances in sleep apnea are relatively minor, according to a sleep study published by the National Library of Medicine.
+The study found similar incidences of sleep apnea in Wisconsin, Pennsylvania, and Spain.
+For instance, sleep apnea incidence was 24% in men in Wisconsin, 17% in Pennsylvania, and 26% in Spain.
+For women, it varied more: 9% in Wisconsin, 5% in Pennsylvania, and 28% in Spain.

-There are also regional variances in treatment for OSA.
-A study published in the Journal of Clinical Sleep Medicine found that more than 80 percent of patients in the Midwest had received positive airway pressure or PAP treatment, while less than 73 percent of patients in the Northeast and Northwest had received the same treatment.
+Regional variances in treatment for OSA exist.
+A study published in the Journal of Clinical Sleep Medicine found that more than 80 percent of patients in the Midwest had received positive airway pressure (PAP) treatment, while less than 73 percent of patients in the Northeast and Northwest had received the same treatment.
 Less than 70 percent of patients in California and the South adhered to PAP treatment.

 Contact a Sleep Specialist Today

-Sleep apnea is a problem you can have without even knowing it, but that doesn’t mean it can’t harm you.
-If your partner has been complaining that you snore all the time, or if you always feel sleepy and irritable without knowing why, you should get yourself checked for sleep apnea as soon as possible.
+Sleep apnea is a problem you can have without knowing it, but that doesn’t mean it can’t harm you.
+If your partner has been complaining that you snore all the time or always feel sleepy and irritable without knowing why, you should get yourself checked for sleep apnea as soon as possible.

 If you have sleep apnea, getting treated can greatly improve your quality of life.
 Contact Silent Night Therapy online or call 631-983-2463 today to schedule your consultation.